NoNPCSociety/nonpcsociety.github.io/README.md

 $NONPC uses the standard Solana SPL Token Program.
 No custom token contract is deployed.

-The Awakening Flywheel Experiment (AFX) is an original protocol architecture designed and formally defined by No NPC Society in 2026.
+The Awakening Flywheel Experiment (AFX) and the Awakening Creator Engine (ACE) are original protocol architectures designed and formally defined by No NPC Society.

 Operational procedures for treasury management are executed through multisig governance.